Craigspaz/graphics101-airbrush/README.md

 and *B* is the background pixel.
 The formula is the same for the green and blue channels.
 In this formula, alpha values range from [0,1], not [0,255], so don't forget to convert.
-(Note that if the background image were also transparent, the formula would be slightly different.)
+(Note that if the background image were also transparent, the formula would be slightly different.
+You are not expected to handle that case.)
 The formula `(1 - t)*a + t*b` appears so frequently in math and computer
 science that it has a shorthand name: lerp, short for linear interpolation.
 You may find it useful to fill in and use a helper